varshneydevansh/bolio/README.md

 - Click the 'C' (Continuous) or 'S' (Simple/Normal) button next to the microphone icon to toggle between dictation modes.

 ### Stopping Dictation
-- In Normal mode, dictation automatically stops after a pause.
+- In Normal mode, dictation automatically stops after a brief pause.
-- In Continuous mode, click the 'X' button next to the microphone icon to stop dictation.
+- In any mode, click the prominent 'X' button to stop dictation.
-- Alternatively, press the `Esc` key to stop dictation in either mode.
+- As a shortcut, you can press the `Esc` key to stop dictation at any time, or press `Enter` to toggle dictation on or off.

 ### Options
 - Right-click the Bolio extension icon in your browser toolbar and select "Options" to configure language, default dictation mode, and text replacement behavior.